'No Visible Bruises' Upends Stereotypes Of Abuse, Sheds Light On Domestic Violence

 On how women having guns doesn't make them safer

 Snyder: Guns are [often] used as symbols to keep victims in line.
 Really none of the research backs the idea that a gun in the home makes a woman safer.
-The other point about that is that guns to say to a woman, "You need to arm yourself against your armed abuser."
+The other point about that is that guns say to a woman, "You need to arm yourself against your armed abuser."
 [This] is in essence asking a woman to psychologically inhabit the same intellectual and emotional space that someone who is violent toward her inhabits.
 In other words, let's try to stop violence with violence, and it doesn't work.
 There's a researcher in Massachusetts named David Adams who interviewed 14 men who were in prison for killing their wives.
 Eleven of the 14 said they would not have killed had a gun not been readily available.

 On what to do if you are being abused

 Dubus: My advice is to tell the story.
 I think that once you begin to tell the story and you hear your own words describe how it feels ... and describe the actions and the terror that you may feel, it begins to feel real.
 And sometimes the person that you want to talk to is your best friend or someone who can be very neutral about the partner.
 It's tough to include your friends because sometimes they're friends with both of you.
-But every state in our country has a statewide coalition of domestic violence programs and it's a listing of all domestic violence programs in each state, and so to find a domestic violence program they're out there.
+But every state in our country has a statewide coalition of domestic violence programs, and it's a listing of all domestic violence programs in each state, and so to find a domestic violence program, they're out there.
 Call an advocate.
 Call a therapist, someone you know and trust and begin to tell your story, and then things change.
 Things really do change.
 There's also the National Domestic Violence Hotline.

 Sam Briger and Thea Chaloner produced and edited the audio of this interview.
 Bridget Bentz, Molly Seavy-Nesper and Carmel Wroth adapted it for the Web.